aniketcomps/BERT-Topic-Modeling/README.md

 # Topic Modeling

-	A topic model is a type of statistical model for discovering abstract "topics" that occur in a collection of documents Useful to get a general summary of topics being discussed in the data Advanced topic models like BERTopic also provide association between these topics
+A topic model is a type of statistical model for discovering abstract "topics" that occur in a collection of documents.
+It provides a general summary of topics being discussed in the data and association between those topics.

 # Project Motivation